 Lunchbox drawings that will get kids talking

-What started out as a fun little way for a Dad to show his kids he loved them, has turned into something much more surprising - and now you can join in with the fun too!
-If you haven’t thought to include pictures in your child’s lunchbox, you might like to consider it.
+What started as a fun way for a dad to show his love has turned into something much more surprising—and now you can join the fun too!
+If you haven’t thought of including pictures in your child’s lunchbox, it’s time to consider it.
 Why?

 About the writer: